cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

     instead of the interior-point solution.
 This assumes no specific MOSEK parameters were used which prevent computing the basic solution.

+``'accept_unknown'``
+    If ``accept_unknown=True``, an inaccurate solution will be returned, even if it is arbitrarily bad, when the solver does not generate an optimal point under the given conditions.

 .. note::

     In CVXPY 1.1.6 we did a complete rewrite of the MOSEK interface.
 The main